poanetwork/token-wizard/README.md

 ## Contributors guide

-Issues which are looking for a handsome contributors are marked as _LookingForContributor_ label in [Issues](https://github.com/oraclesorg/ico-wizard/issues?q=is%3Aissue+is%3Aopen+label%3ALookingForContributor)  section of the GitHub
+Issues which are looking for a handsome contributors are marked as _LookingForContributor_ label in [Issues](https://github.com/oraclesorg/ico-wizard/issues?q=is%3Aissue+is%3Aopen+label%3ALookingForContributor)  section of the GitHub.

+Take a look at our [PR Policy](https://github.com/oraclesorg/ico-wizard/wiki/Pull-Request-Policy).

 ## Support